sureshr1/error/README.md

 # github-script ![.github/workflows/integration.yml](https://github.com/actions/github-script/workflows/.github/workflows/integration.yml/badge.svg?event=push) ![.github/workflows/ci.yml](https://github.com/actions/github-script/workflows/.github/workflows/ci.yml/badge.svg?event=push)

-This action makes it easy to quickly write a script in your workflow that uses the GitHub API and the workflow run context.
+This action makes it easy to quickly write a script in your workflows that uses the GitHub API and the workflow run context.

 In order to use this action, a `script` input is provided.
 The value of that